openstack-archive/fuel-docs/pages/installation-fuel-ui/networks.rst

+.. index:: Fuel UI; Network Configuration

-Understanding and configuring the network
+Understanding and Configuring the Network
 =========================================

-.. contents:: :local:
+.. contents :local:

-OpenStack clusters use several types of network managers: FlatDHCPManager, VlanManager and Neutron (formerly Quantum).
+OpenStack clusters use several types of network managers: FlatDHCPManager, VLANManager and Neutron (formerly Quantum).
 The current version of Fuel UI supports only two (FlatDHCP and VlanManager), but Fuel CLI supports all three.
 For more information about how the first two network managers work, you can read these two resources: